Mcnoble1/Urban-Explorer/README.md

 2. Select a city from the supported locations
 3. Use the map controls to explore in 3D
 4. Click on markers to discover locations
-5. Collect gems and earn points
-6. Check the leaderboard to see your ranking
+5. Create or generate tours
+6. Track your yearly exploration progress
+7. Share your discoveries

 ## Contributing 🤝